vzeizer/Udacity_MLEng_Azure_Project2/README.md

 4. Deploy the Best Model

-After the best model is found, which is in the *Details Tab*, we selected the best model according to accuracy for deployment.
+After the best model is found, which is in the *Details Tab*, we selected the best model according to accuracy criterion for deployment.

 5. Enable Logging